Putk1/Putk1/README.md

 # Hi, I'm Petrus 👋

 I'm a first year Computer Science student still figuring what to specialize in.
-As of now my list of skills and projects is really nonexistent, but I'll be sure to start making the list longer in the upcoming years.

-Right now I am dabbling in python and have also recently started learning digital fabrication.
+Skills:
+- Experienced in Python, one project was building a functional minesweeper game
+- Docker containers and their use
+- Basics of digital fabrication

+Currently I'm working on:
+- Learning Java
+- Learning more about virtualization

+Contact info:
+- Email: petrus.heikkila@outlook.com
 <!--
 **Putk1/Putk1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.